iberi22/GitCore/README.md

 <div style="flex: 1; min-width: 500px;">

-### 🚀 Active Automated Evolution
+### ⚡ Performance-First AI Development
-**Git-Core Protocol** is a living standard for AI-assisted development.
+**Git-Core Protocol** is a living standard for AI-assisted development, now powered by **Rust-native agents** for 10-30x speedup.
 It provides a structured workflow where **Human ↔ AI Agent ↔ GitHub** communicate seamlessly.

-- **How it helps:** Eliminates context loss, enforces architectural consistency, and automates documentation.
+- **How it helps:** Eliminates context loss, enforces architectural consistency, and automates documentation at blazing speed.
-- **Workflow:** Issues are state, Commits are atomic, and PRs are auto-analyzed.
+- **Workflow:** Issues are state, Commits are atomic, PRs are auto-analyzed, and agents work in sub-second time.
-- **Status:** In active automated update and continuous improvement.
+- **Status:** Production-ready with self-healing CI/CD and zero-overhead state management.

 | Git-Core Protocol | Compliance | Detail                                      |
 |-------------------|------------|---------------------------------------------|